American Jewish Joint Distribution Committee: Leadership

 The organisation was led by Moses A. Leavitt until his death in 1965, and was succeeded by Charles H. Jordan.
 Jordan died in Prague in 1967, which was declared a suicide by the Czechoslovak government, in the context of communist denouncements of the JDC at the time, The New York Times reported his death as mysterious.
 Czechoslovak defector Josef Frolík advised the Central Intelligence Agency in 1974 that Jordan had been abducted by Palestinian agents and died during interrogation at the Egyptian embassy in Prague.

+Arnon Mantver was its directer from 1995 to 2014.

 History

-The JDC was founded in 1914, initially to provide assistance to Jews living in the Land of Israel under the rule of the Ottoman Empire.
+The JDC was founded in 1914, initially to provide assistance to Jews living in Palestine under the rule of the Ottoman Empire.

 The organization began its efforts to save Jews with a donation of $50,000 from Jacob Schiff, a wealthy Jewish entrepreneur and philanthropist.
 He was the main funder of the organization and helped raise money to aid and save Jews around the world.
 Additionally, the American Jewish Relief Committee helped collect funds for the JDC.
 Several wealthy, Reform Jews founded the American Jewish Relief Committee on October 25, 1914.
 Schiff was one of these men, along with Louis Marshall, the president of the committee, and Felix M. Warburg.
 The Central Relief Committee, founded on October 4, 1914, also helped provide funds to the JDC.
 Eastern European Orthodox Jews, such as Leon Kamaiky, founded this organization.

 Almost one year later, in August 1915, the socialist People's Relief Committee, headed by Meyer London, joined in to provide funds to the committee.
 After a few years, the JDC and the organizations assisting it had raised significant funds and were able to make a noteworthy impact.
 The charity had transferred $76,000 to Romania, $1,532,300 to Galicia, $2,5532,000 to Russia, and $3,000,000 to German-occupied Poland and Lithuania by the end of 1917.
 The JDC had sent nearly $5,000,000 to assist the Jews in Poland by 1920.
 During the emergency relief period, the JDC had disbursed over $22,000,000 to help in restoration and relief across Europe, between 1919 and 1920.